michaelyoungstrom/iWilks/README.md

 The application is built using Swift.

-TO DO:
-Create an icon
-Add a UIScrollView to fit iPhone 4s
-Publish in the App Store
+TO DO: Create an icon, add a UIScrollView to fit iPhone 4s, publish to the App Store

 ![Alt text](/Wilks Calculator/Assets.xcassets/screenshot.png "Screenshot")